 Northmount School for Boys offers a multifaceted curriculum.
 Professional educators are dedicated to seeing students excel and upholding the highest standards of Northmount.
 The key to the success of each boy stems from his ability to engage in, relate to, and master this enriched curriculum.
-This is the backbone of the Northmount experience and it is achieved by tailoring our approach around the following principals:
+This is the backbone of the Northmount experience and it is achieved by tailoring our approach around the following principles:

 Direct instruction is an active, reflective approach to instruction that breaks learning into smaller steps through scaffolding.
 This results in greater student independence and mastery of concepts.
-The following are the main pedagogical techniques of direct instruction: guided practice, active student participation, scaffolding, gradual release of responsibility leading to student independence.
+The following are the main pedagogical techniques of direct instruction: guided practice, active student participation, scaffolding, and gradual release of responsibility leading to student independence.

 - Beginning in Kindergarten, our students are taught to read, write, and do mathematics at a Grade 1 level.

 - From Kindergarten to Grade 8 our students take accelerated Math and Science courses.

 - Students are challenged mentally, socially, spiritually, and physically.

 - Accelerated learning prepares our students for seamless transition into a high school setting.